 Tell us about your time as a student at GSIS.
 What were your most memorable GSIS moments?

 Hiking Kota Kinabalu was incredible.
 Looking back nearly 20 years later, and especially now amidst COVID, we were all too lucky to share this experience together.

 Which friends or teachers that you met at GSIS have you stayed in touch with?

 The friends that I made at GSIS have been my friends for life.
 They were at the airport to send me off to boarding school, stood next to me at my wedding in El Nido, listened when I contemplated leaving my finance career, and supported me at the launch of Evercare.

 GSIS Alumni couple Robin and Shirley met during Discovery Week at GSIS.
-They recently had their pre-wedding shoot on cam… More...
+They recently had their pre-wedding shoot on campus and shared with us their fondest GSIS memories.
+More...

 Jeff is a Product Marketing Manager at Google and also has his own YouTube channel.
-He shares with us his experience working at Google and his most me… More...
+He shares with us his experience wor… More...